The omnichannel marketing series: overview

 A high-level cooperative approach to reviewing performance raises concerns for advertisers and for good reason.
 The fear is that they won’t be able to hold any given channel accountable without precise attribution.
 The key to channel accountability is to treat each channel’s budget as a testable variable.
 Isolating the budget shift in a single channel at a time regularly will reveal how much you can spend profitably in each channel.

 We concluded the article by leaving you with one last tip.
 Avoiding single transactions is crucial for both your customers and your business partners.

 For your customers, online account management has turned continuity into a benefit rather than a burden.
 The more opportunities you can give them to buy from you again and again, the better.

 For your partners, know that there are a lot of moving parts in preserving an omni-channel strategy.
 Don’t let them nickel and dime you every time you want to make a change.
 You shouldn’t be punished for discovering a breakthrough.

 This review only scratches the surface.
 If you’re ready to take a deep dive and kick start your omni-channel strategic thinking, the entire series is right here for you to review.

 If you want a clearer picture for what your profitability picture would look like with an omni-channel strategy in place, we should talk.
-Let us show you the Marketing Architects approach to Radio, Audio, Video, Digital and TV with the online optimization needed to get them working together.
+Let us show you the Marketing Architects TV with the online optimization needed to get all your online channels working together.